 Discuss items that fall into the "low value" and "development" quadrants with your team and stakeholders.

 Analyzing and discussing the prioritization matrix will empower you to make sustainable and more objective decisions about:

-- Who should be in charge for a given item
+Who should be in charge of a given item

 Interpreting the bubbles